chloi/preprocessor-logos/README.md

 A collection of single-colour, vector preprocessor logos, a la [Browser Logos](https://github.com/alrra/browser-logos).

 At [Chloi Inc.](http://chloi.io), we work with preprocessors pretty frequently.
 We even built a static web server with some of the best preprocessors build in: [it’s called Harp](http://github.com/sintaxi/harp).
 This repo contains the logos we collected along the way and more, with the help of some awesome [contributors](https://github.com/chloi/preprocessor-logos/graphs/contributors).
-We hope it’s helpful.
+We hope it’s useful.

 ## Logos